Criobe/documentation/docs/setup/installation/for-developers/3-data-preparation.md

 - No duplication of large datasets (~20-30GB savings)
 - Consistent paths across all modules

-## Step 1: Download Test Samples
+## Step 1: Download Demo Samples

-Start with small test datasets to verify everything works.
-Test data is downloaded **once** to the centralized data directory:
+Start with small demo datasets to verify everything works.
+Demo data is downloaded **once** to the centralized data directory:

-### Download All Test Samples
+### Download All Demo Samples

 ```bash
 # Navigate to centralized data directory